askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 * Please follow all the instruction on the firmware-website below.
 * To make the Craftbot and SKR1.4 setup more easy for you, here is a full copy of my SDcard which is fitted in the SKR1.4pro mainboard: code/_SDCARD SKR1.4pro.zip

+* For starters, you can use my Marlin-setup first, to test your Craftbot with the SKR1.4Pro (without RPI3).
+You can find the complete Marlin setup code here:
+(this will not be updated anymore)

 # Used hardware

 * [Bigtreetech SKR1.4 pro with 5x TMC2209](https://nl.aliexpress.com/item/4000478858144.html)